Heart of Florida United Way & AdventHealth

 Supporting a multi-channel campaign across trusted media platforms

-Web: Launch of a culturally responsive campaign website in Haitian Creole
+Web: Launched a culturally responsive campaign website in Haitian Creole

 Collateral: Developed conversation-starting materials and toolkits for community-based organizations to support grassroots amplification.